type-challenges/type-challenges/.github/ISSUE_TEMPLATE/0-discussion.md

 <details>
 <summary>💭 Discussion</summary>

-Talk anything about Typescript or its Type System.
+Talk anything about TypeScript or its Type System.

 </details>